Home > Compensatory Education Case Law

-Compensatory education is not addressed in either the United States Code, (IDEA 2004 / Section 504), the Code of Federal Regulations, or state statutes and regulations.
-It is not in either IDEA or Section 504 of The Rehabilitation Act.
+Compensatory education is not addressed in the United States Code, (IDEA 2004 / Section 504), the Code of Federal Regulations, or state statutes and regulations.
+You will not read about compensatory education in IDEA or Section 504 of The Rehabilitation Act.

-It is strictly a creation of and developed by case law!
-To understand it, you need to know the history.
+Compensatory education ("comp ed") was created and developed by case law.
+To understand how comp ed evolved, you need to know this history.

 Changes in special education law are caused, in part, by changes in the United States Code.
 For example, Congress revised the 1975 Education for All Handicapped Children Act in 1997 and changed the name to the Individuals with Disabilties Education Act of 1997 (known as IDEA 97).
 In 2004, Congress revised the law again.
 This revised law is referred to as IDEA 2004.

-The law about entitlement to compensatory education has been directly impacted by three cases from the U. S. Supreme Court (SCOTUS) - Burlington in 1985, this author's Carter case in 1993, and the recent 2017 Endrew F. case.
+The law about a child's entitlement to compensatory education was influenced by three cases from the U. S. Supreme Court (SCOTUS) - Burlington in 1985, this author's Carter case in 1993, and the recent Endrew F. case in 2017

-Decisions from the next lower court, the U. S. Courts of Appeal, have caused a major shift and are the focus of this overview about the law of compensatory education.
+Decisions from the U. S. Courts of Appeal also led to major changes and are the focus of this overview about the law of compensatory education.

 In 1982, the Eighth Circuit in Miener v.
 State of Missouri 673 F.2d 969 (8th Cir.1982) held that "Congress did not create a private cause of action under the EHA for the damage relief requested, including compensatory educational services."